CuyZ/NotiZ/Documentation/07-KnownIssues/Index.rst

 notifications.

 At the moment, we do not provide a working solution for this for TYPO3 8.7 instances.
-If this is a concern for you, please consider contacting us for trying to find a solution together.
+If this is a concern for you, please consider contacting us to try to find a solution together.

 .. note::